Battle of Tucapel: Battle

-Valdivia's death
+De Valdivia's death

-According to Jerónimo de Vivar, the toqui Caupolicán personally ordered the execution of Valdivia, who was killed with a lance and his head, along with those of the two other bravest Spaniards, were put on display.
-Alonso de Góngora Marmolejo writes Valdivia offered as a ransom for his life that he would evacuate the Spanish settlements in their lands and give them large herds of animals, but this was rejected and the Mapuche cut off his forearms, roasted and ate them in front of him before killing him and the priest.
-Pedro Mariño de Lobera wrote that Valdivia offered to evacuate the lands of the Mapuche but says he was shortly after killed by a vengeful warrior named Pilmaiquen with a large club, saying Valdivia could not be trusted to keep his word once freed.
-Lobera also mentioned that a common story in Chile at the time was that Valdivia was killed by giving him the gold that the Spaniards so desired; however, the gold was molten and was poured down Valdivia's throat.
-According to a later legend, Lautaro took Valdivia to the Mapuche camp and put him to death after three days of torture, extracting his beating heart and eating it with the Mapuche leaders.
+According to Jerónimo de Vivar, the toqui Caupolicán personally ordered the execution of de Valdivia, who was killed with a lance and his head, along with those of the two other bravest Spaniards, were put on display.
+Alonso de Góngora Marmolejo writes de Valdivia offered as a ransom for his life that he would evacuate the Spanish settlements in their lands and give them large herds of animals, but this was rejected and the Mapuche cut off his forearms, roasted and ate them in front of him before killing him and the priest.
+Pedro Mariño de Lobera wrote that de Valdivia offered to evacuate the lands of the Mapuche but says he was shortly after killed by a vengeful warrior named Pilmaiquen with a large club, saying de Valdivia could not be trusted to keep his word once freed.
+Lobera also mentioned that a common story in Chile at the time was that de Valdivia was killed by giving him the gold that the Spaniards so desired; however, the gold was molten and was poured down de Valdivia's throat.
+According to a later legend, Lautaro took de Valdivia to the Mapuche camp and put him to death after three days of torture, extracting his beating heart and eating it with the Mapuche leaders.

 Following the battle Caupolicán went on to blockade the city of Valdivia and the few remaining Spanish settlements in the south of Chile.
 Lautaro watched the Spanish forces in Concepción, the center of the Spanish power in southern Chile.
 The Spanish turned into disarray as the succession of the governorship was for a while in dispute between three men.